lda518/cmna_src/README.md

 # cmna_src

-This repository contains the source code from the "Leveraging BERT Encodings for Open-Domain Stance Classification" CMNA paper and can be used for replication of results.
+This repository contains the source code for the "Leveraging BERT Encodings for Open-Domain Stance Classification" CMNA paper and can be used for replication of results.

-An implementation can be found of the base-BERT model for benchmarking, the novel variants presented in the paper and IBM's Project Debater's pro/con stance classifier.
+It includes an implementation of the base-BERT model, the novel variants described in the paper and IBM's Project Debater's pro/con stance classifier.

+Also included is a script which allows execution and evaluation of each of the models to be customized and ran easily from the terminal.

 ## Dependencies
 Start off by making sure all of the dependencies listed out in the requirements.txt file are installed.